EnaSackey01/GDP-Analysis/README.md

 This file contains the code to create  CSV files `highest_gdp.csv` & `lowest_gdp.csv` representative of the state with the highest & lowest GDP for each year.

 ## Challenge 2
-Create a function called `get_percent_change` that calculates the [percent change](https://www.investopedia.com/terms/p/percentage-change.asp) of a specific state from one year to another.
+This file creates a function called `get_percent_change` that calculates the [percent change]from 2019 to 2020 for each state.

-`def get_percent_change(state, year1, year2):`
-    This function will get the percent change of gdp for a specific state from one specific year `year1`, to another `year2`.

-    Feel free to utilize `get_state_gdp()`

-We will use this function to create a csv file of percent changes from 2019 to 2020 for each state.